smaranda2barsan/kubernetes-fundamentals/.99_todos/labs.md

 - multiple env vars without lots env vars
 - stringdata versus data
 - config file with defined name and more than one config

+# port forward on port 80 does not work in codespaces

+port 80 is taken by codespaces itself do this on all trainings